 PLAINTIFF

 VS. CIVIL ACTION NO

 DEFENDANT

-LEASE OF A VESSEL OR VITH FRCP SUPPLEMENTAL RULE E(5)
+RELEASE OF A VESSEL OR E WITH FRCP SUPPLEMENTAL RULE E(5)

-whose behalf property or the vessel nan plemental E(5) and L.A.R.
-E(8)(b), plaintiff, on hed has been seized, moves the ited States Marshal for the District of e vessel named This request is
+whose behalf property or the vessel neourt to enter an Order directing the upplemental E(5) and L.A.R.
+E(8)(b), plaintiff, on named has been seized, moves the United States Marshal for the District of the vessel named This request is

-(Describe the reasons in sufficient detaorder) ail to permit the Court to enter an appropriate
+(Describe the reasons in sufficient order) detail to permit the Court to enter an appropriate

-DATED at, Missi 20 issippi, this the day of,
+DATED at, Mi 20 ississippi, this the day of,

 (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

 cc: Counsel of Record

 PLAINTIFF

-VS. CIVIL ACTION NO.
+VS. CIVIL ACTION NO

 DEFENDANT

-HE RELEASE OF A VESSEL OR PROPERTY E WITH FRCP SUPPLEMENTAL E(5)
+ORDER DIRECTING THE RELEASE OF A VESSEL OR PROPERTY IN ACCORDANCE WITH FRCP SUPPLEMENTAL E(5)

-release the The cou, finds GRANTED, hereby ORDERS the er FRCP Supplemental E(5) and L.A.R.
-E(8)(a), to urt, being fully advised in the premises, particularly is the Motion to Release is well taken and should be united States Marshal to release the vesseleld in his custody in this action to its rightful owner, with the top to be filed with the clerk.
+Plaintiff has moved under FRCP Supplemental E(5) and L.A.R.
+E(8)(a), to release the The court, being fully advised in the premises, particularly, finds the Motion to Release is well taken and should be GRANTED, hereby ORDERS the United States Marshal to release the vessel and/or property currently being held in his custody in this action to its rightful owner, with a receipt for the vessel or property to be filed with the clerk.

-This, the day of , 20
+This, the day of, 20

 UNITED STATES DISTRICT MAGISTRATE/JUDGE

-The Request for Release of of Plaintiff filed.
+The Request for Release of Plaintiff filed.

 Order and Submitted by: (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address) (Attorney for Plaintiff)

 cc: Counsel of Record

-PLAINTIFF vs. CIVIL ACTION NO. DEFENDANT TMENT OF SUBSTITUTE CUSTODIAN, FRCP PPLEMENTAL E(C) of, custodian for (A been directed by the clerk of this co pursuant to a warrant for arrest issu custody of such, which States Marshal for the D arshal for the District of Mississippi has purt to seize, Official No, used by the clerk.
-The Marshal expects soon to be in is currently located at The United District of Mississippi has no facilities for the custody substitute custodian will be required.
-2. has fact as substitute cur cilities for fleeting and custody of the, stodian for it at a rate of \$ per day. custodian of, Offi sts that the court appoint as substitute cial No until further order, to become Marshal has seized the and has RESPECTFULLY SUBMITT ED, this day of, (Name of Plaintiff's Attorney) (MS Bar No.) (Firm Name) (Mailing Address) (City, State & Zip Code) (Telephone No.) (Facsimile No.) (E-mail Address)
+PLAINTIFF /s.
+CIVIL ACTION NO. DEFENDANT APPLICATION FOR APPOINTMEN SUPPLEI T OF SUBSTITUTE CUSTODIAN, FRCP MENTAL E(C) Plaintiff(A The United States Marshal been directed by the clerk of this court to bursuant to a warrant for arrest issued by custody of such for the District of Mississippi has seize, Official No, the clerk.
+The Marshal expects soon to be in rrently located at The United of Mississippi has no facilities for the custody 2 has facilities and is willing to act as substitute custodia for fleeting and custody of the, n for it at a rate of \$ per day. custodian of, Official N at the court appoint as substitute o until further order, to become hal has seized the and has RESPECTFULLY SUBMITTED, th is, day of, ((((Name of Plaintiff's Attorney) MS Bar No.) Firm Name) Mailing Address) City, State & Zip Code) Telephone No.) Facsimile No.) E-mail Address)